+Section Page
-1. Place of worship / organisation details

-Safe and Secure - Standard 1
+1. Place of worship / organisation details Safe and Secure - Standard 1 5

-2 Recognising and responding to an allegation or suspicion of abuse
+2. Recognising and responding to an allegation or suspicion of abuse

-۷.

 Safe and Secure - Standards 2 and 7 8

 3. Prevention

-Safe and Secure - Standards 3 and 4 15
+Safe and Secure - Standards 3 and 4

-4. Pastoral care
+4. Pastoral care 15

-Safe and Secure - Standards 8 and 9 18
+Safe and Secure - Standards 8 and 9

-- Dunating avidable as
+18

 5. Practice guidelines

-Safe and Secure - Standards 5, 6 and 10 19
+Safe and Secure - Standards 5, 6 and 10

 Appendix 1.
 Church Leadership Safeguarding Statement 20

 Appendix 2.
 Safeguarding Poster 23

 Appendix 3.
 Definitions of Abuse, Signs and Symptoms 24

 Appendix 4.
 General Code of Conduct 29

 Appendix 5.
 Working with those who may pose a risk to others 32

 Appendix 6.
 International Missions and Visits 36

 Appendix 7.
 Useful Web links and Recommended Further Resources 37